PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## Installing Python Packages on the HPC Clusters

-Simple Python packages can be installed using Pip:
+Simple Python packages can be installed using `pip`:

 ```
 $ module load anaconda3